mergermarket/terraform-dynamodb-unlock/README.md

-# Cdflow Deploy Unlock
+# Terraform Dynamodb Unlock

-Remove a lock on a state file by passing it's Lock ID.
+Remove a lock on a state file

 You'll see an error similiar to the following:
 ```